ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ![Try the service](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/try-the-service.gif)

-Also, a row will get added to the **Employees** table as shown below.
+Also, a row will be added to the **Employees** table, as shown below.

 ![Data service output](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/data-service-output.png)